 With over 160 universities and colleges and limitless courses and study options on offer, you can make your UK higher education experience as unique as you are.

-There are specialist universities, world-renowned historic institutions, modern innovative facilities and pioneering and progressive research centres in locations all over the country, offering you the chance to tailor your learning to your aspirations and career goals.
+There are specialist universities and colleges, world-renowned historic institutions, modern innovative facilities and pioneering and progressive research centres in locations all over the country, offering you the chance to tailor your learning to your aspirations and career goals.

 Many UK universities are world renowned for their subjects, courses, professors and tutors.
 There are also universities and colleges that have a very strong focus upon a specific subject area, such as business, art and design, music or engineering.